ir-rafio/IJPC-2024-Problemset/Editorial.md

 <details>
 <summary>Solution</summary>

 The weight of the $i^{th}$ stone is $3^i$ ($i$ starts from $0$).
 For every stone, you have three options: use it at the left pan, don't use it, or use it at the right pan.
 You can define the value of a stone as its weight multiplied by $-1$, $0$ or $1$ if it's used at the right pan, not used, or used at the left pan respectively.
-The sum of the values of all stones must equal to $W$.
+The sum of the values of all stones must be equal to $W$.

 Now, there are $3$ possible multipliers for each stone and the weights of the stones are powers of $3$.
 So, you can represent any $W$ in a modified ternary number system ($3$-based number system) where the digits of the number will represent the multipiers.
 Since it is a valid number system, forming any $W$ is possible.
 So, the impossible case will never occur.